MartinEesmaa/VVCEasy/README.md

 - [Credits & Licenses](#credits--licenses)

-# Donate to Martin Eesmaa for an cryptocurrencies
+# Donate to Martin Eesmaa for a cryptocurrencies

 - **BTC (BITCOIN):**
 ```